Understanding US Spouse Visa Processing Times

 The USCIS tends to experience backlogs of petitions for the immediate family members of green card holders, such as spouses.
 The impact of these backlogs on processing times can vary from region to region and is affected by staffing, budgets, and other factors.
 Generally, green card holders can expect their petition to take anywhere from 6 to 36 months.
 The USCIS reports that 80% of these petitions are being completed within 37 months across all field offices as of July 2023.

-How Long Does It Take to Get an Immigration Visa for Your Spouse Once the I-130 Petition is Approved?
+How Long Does It Take to Get an Immigration Visa for Your Spouse After the I-130 Petition is Approved?

 Getting your I-130 processed and approved is just one part of bringing your spouse to the US.
 Once you receive a notification that your petition has been approved, your case will be forwarded to the National Visa Center (NVC).
 The NVC will check your documentation and provide you with information on how you and your spouse must complete the immigration process through consular processing.